Click on the links below to find out more

 There are risks associated with an anaesthetic which will discussed with you before your surgery with your anaesthetist, and there are medical complications such as pneumonia and deep venous thrombosis (DVT) which can occur after any operation.

-Risks specific to Patellofemoral Replacement are:
+Risks specific to Patellofemoral Replacement Include (Not limited to):

 - Clicking/Clunking/Maltracking: this occurs when the knee cap does not travel in a straight line and may move out of its path which can cause pain and discomfort.
 In extreme cases the kneecap may dislocate.
 Some minor clicking is to be expected from an artificial joint